backtrace-labs/verneuil/README.md

 ----------------------

-- Configurability: most of the plumbing is there to configure individual sqlite connections, but the current implementation is geared towards a program linking directly against libverneuil and configuring it with C calls.
-We can already load Verneuil in sqlite by configuring it with an environment variable (which matches the current global configuration structure), but we should add support for reading configuration data from the connection string (sqlite query string parameters).
+- Configurability: most of the plumbing is there to configure individual SQLite connections, but the current implementation is geared towards a program linking directly against libverneuil and configuring it with C calls.
+We can already load Verneuil in SQLite by configuring it with an environment variable (which matches the current global configuration structure), but we should add support for reading configuration data from the connection string (SQLite query string parameters).

 Things we should do after 1.0
 -----------------------------

 1. We currently always create the journal file in `0644`.
-Umask applies, but it would make sense to implement the same logic as sqlite's Unix VFS and inherit the main db file's permissions.
+Umask applies, but it would make sense to implement the same logic as SQLite's Unix VFS and inherit the main db file's permissions.

-2. The first page in a sqlite DB almost always changes after a write transaction.
-Should we bundle it with the directory proto?

-3. Many filesystems now support copy-on-write; we should think about using that for the commit step, instead of a journal file!
+2. Many filesystems now support copy-on-write; we should think about using that for the commit step, instead of a journal file!

-4. The S3 client library is really naive.
+3. The S3 client library is really naive.
 We should reuse HTTPS connections.

-5. Consider some way to get chunks without indirecting through S3.
+4. Consider some way to get chunks without indirecting through S3.
    Could gossip promising chunks ahead of time, or simply serve them on demand over request-response like HTTP.